nerc-project/nerc-docs/docs/migration-moc-to-nerc/Step4.md

 ## Delete MOC Container `<ContainerName>`

-Remove the Container created i.e. `<ContainerName>` on MOC side with an unique name during migration.
+Remove the Container created i.e. `<ContainerName>` on MOC side with a unique name during migration.
 Replace the `<ContainerName>` field with your own container name created during migration process: